Why we need teleradiologists and hospital-based consultants

 UK hospitals need more radiologists on the ground

 However, Dr Strickland points out that even if these regional teleradiology networks were set up across the UK, they will not work without several hundred more consultant radiologists to man them, and this means urgently training more radiologist doctors.

 She says: “At present, there simply aren’t enough radiologists in the UK to cope with all the radiology examinations that need to be done every day.
 The government needs to wake up to this fact and do something about it.”

 But just because remote teleradiology reporting is now a ubiquitous necessity in the UK does not mean hospitals can do without radiologists on the ground, stresses Dr Strickland.

-Teleradiology can support radiologists to continue their other, vital work
+Teleradiology can support radiologists to continue their vital work

 “Radiologist doctors do far more than just report scans and other radiological imaging studies.
 In the hospital, radiologists perform all sorts of needle biopsies to test suspicious tissue to diagnose cancer, and interventional radiologists use their radiology skills to guide them as keyhole procedures on patients – from draining away infected pus near a vital organ, to saving the life of someone bleeding to death or removing a blood clot in someone’s brain that is causing a stroke.
 Obviously, none of these things can be done remotely by teleradiology!”

 “Radiologists are still primarily clinical doctors and it is absolutely vital they remain on the ground in hospitals,” she says.